DarlingtonAlban/Darlington_Portfolio/README.md

 ### Limitation
 1. I had to delete some columns which would have affected the accuracy of my analysis
-2. I had to replace null values with zero avoid incosistency in my analysi
+2. I had to replace null values with zero to avoid incosistency in my analysis

-# Project 3: Sales Analysis
+# Project 3 : Sales Analysis

 ## Table Of Content